everyday-cc/ai/_news/2023-02-15-vormor-innovation-emerges-as-a-leader-in-ai-based-translation-technology.md

 ---
 category: news
 title: "VORMOR Innovation emerges as a Leader in AI-based Translation Technology"
-excerpt: "From its humble beginnings as a small start-up in 2014, the company has grown into a well-known enterprise with a range of innovative AI-powered language services, including a variety of speech recognition, speech synthesis, language translation ..."
+excerpt: "the company has grown into a well-known enterprise with a range of innovative AI-powered language services, including a variety of speech recognition, speech synthesis, language translation ..."
 publishedDateTime: 2023-02-14T22:38:00Z
 originalUrl: "https://www.benzinga.com/pressreleases/23/02/ab30914976/vormor-innovation-emerges-as-a-leader-in-ai-based-translation-technology"
 webUrl: "https://www.benzinga.com/pressreleases/23/02/ab30914976/vormor-innovation-emerges-as-a-leader-in-ai-based-translation-technology"